heterorefactor/heterorefactor/experiments/Recursive/README.md

 ## Experiments on recursive data structure kernels

-This document contains the information to reproduce the experiment results on recursive data structure kernels.
-We will first provide instructions to run several one-click scripts to reproduce the report files, and explain how to interpret them.
-Then we will discuss the underlaying steps in this scripts.
+This document contains the information to reproduce the experimental results on recursive data structure kernels.
+We will first provide instructions to run several one-click scripts to reproduce the report files and explain how to interpret them.
+Then we will discuss the underlying steps in these scripts.
 Finally, we will present how to add a new kernel to these experiments.

 All commands in this document are assumed to be executed in the directory of